RedHatQE/firewatch/README.md

     - This can be used as a "best-guess" for what may have gone wrong during the job's run.
   - Firewatch will search for any past issues created by a specific step that has failed in the same way (pod failure or test failure) and list the 10 most recent ones.
     - This is meant to help the engineer working on the bug to find a solution.
+    - If verbose test failure reporting is enabled, this search is refined further to only search for issues with the same test failure.
   - Firewatch searches for duplicate issues and makes a comment on the issues rather than filing a second issue.
     - This is done using the labels on issues created by firewatch.
 These labels should consist of the failure type, failed step, and the job name.
     - If the new failures matches the failure type, failed step, and job name; firewatch will make a comment notifying the user that this failure likely happened again.
+    - If verbose test failure reporting is enabled, this search is refined further to only search for issues with the same test failure.
   - If no failures are found, firewatch will search for any open issues on the Jira server provided and add a comment to the issue mentioning that the job has passed since that issue was filed.
     - This functionality also uses the labels on issues created by firewatch.
     - **Note:** If you get a notification on an issue, but would like to continue working on the issue without getting notifications, add the `ignore-passing-notification` label to the issue.
-  - You can optionally report successful runs by defining the `"success_rules"` section in the config.
+  - Firewatch can optionally be configured to report successful runs by defining the `"success_rules"` section in the config.
     - For each rule in this section, a Jira story will be created (with status `closed`) reporting the job success.
+  - Firewatch can optionally be configured to report test failures in a more verbose way (verbose test failure reporting).
+    - When configured to do this, firewatch will report on EVERY test failure in all JUnit files.
+The issues created from this will specify the failed test name in the title and description.
+    - **This functionality has the potential to create A LOT of tickets if cascading failures occur.** Because of this, firewatch is configured by default to only report up to 10 test failures per run.
+This value can be overridden, but do so with caution.

 ## Getting Started